KariRummukainen/Lattice-Field-Theory/source/index.rst

 The Path Integral Representation
 -----------------------------------

-First, let us quickly introduce the path integral representation in Minkowsky space.
+First, let us quickly introduce the path integral representation in Minkowski space.
 We will not derive this, since the derivation is essentially the same in thermal field theory and we will do it there.
 The expectation value of an observable is